 Meet the pretty colorful Mexican birds in the Xaman-Ha Aviary.
 A variety of bird species like the pink flamingoes and the steady herons frequent this sanctuary.
 This bird sanctuary can be found in Playa.
 The Cozumel Island is off Riviera Maya’s coastline.
-This famous island facilitates diving activities and has exotic hotels and resorts where tourists can enjoy the unique cuisine varieties that Mexico
+This famous island facilitates diving activities and has exotic hotels and resorts where tourists can enjoy the unique cuisine varieties that Mexico has in offer.

 In Plaza Marina is a sky diving field known as the Sky Dive Playa.
 Sky diving fans flock into this area.
 Training on sky diving is provided as well professional sky diving instructors are available to take visitors through the journey of sky diving.
 Other activities are playing golf in golf centers within Riviera Maya, exploring the ancient artifacts and ship wrecks in Cedam Maritime Museum, boat riding at the beach, fishing in the sea and kayaking among others.